Compensation of the Board of Directors

 - Conduct a rigorous performance management process

-- Maintain compensation plans designed to align executive compensation with long-term shareholder interest
+- Maintain compensation plans designed to align executive compensation with long-term shareholders' interest

-- Offer employment contracts with a notice period a maximum of twelve months
+- Offer employment contracts with a notice period of maximum twelve months

 What we Don’t Do

 - Reward inappropriate or excessive risk taking or short-term profit maximization at the expense of the long-term health of the company